 "Open Educational Resources (OERs) are any type of educational materials that are in the public domain or introduced with an open license.
 The nature of these open materials means that anyone can legally and freely copy, use, adapt and re-share them.OERs range from textbooks to curricula, syllabi, lecture notes, assignments, tests, projects, audio, video and animation."
 (UNESCO).

 OER is related to "textbook free" -- a textbook free course or degree may include OERs but often includes library and other reading materials, placed on reserve or uploaded to Canvas and used according to copyright and fair use guidelines.

 What's the difference between "free" and "open?"
 Open educational resources are licensed to be re-used, while free just means there is no paywall to access something.

-The easiest way to reduce the cost of course texts for your students is to use library materials.
+One easy way to reduce the cost of course texts for your students is to use library materials:

 The "5R's Framework" describes the ways OERs may be used, depending on the way they are licensed: